anjjriit/view-maker/README.md

 ### Field Names

-As I mention in the other section, the templates are built with a single field, with the following convention:
+ViewMaker templates are built with a single field, with the following convention:

 ~~~~